Ramat HaKovesh: History

-The kibbutz extends over a tract of land, the "al-Banna orchard", owned by Hajj Khalil al-Banna, the father of Abu Nidal.

 Economy

 The kibbutz owns and operates Duram Rubber Products Company, a manufacturer of technical rubber products.
 Duram Mask A.C.
 Ltd., a subsidiary. manufactures the Duram Escape Mask, special emergency escape masks for personal use in situations of smoke, fire, chemical spill or chemical/biological terror attack.
-As well as agricultural produce, Ramat HaKovesh also has a small chicken barn and a refet (dairy).

 Kibbutz Ramat Hakovesh operates a wedding and banquet hall, Pekan Garden.

 PowerCom, a company based in Ramat Hakovesh, produces a remote monitoring system that collects data from solar systems and sends information to an online server that can be accessed from computers anywhere in the world.